How Check Valves Work

 - Selection criteria

-- Check valve symbols
+- Check valve symbol

 - FAQs

-How does a check valve work
+How does a check valve work?

 Cracking pressure

 A check valve requires a minimum pressure differential between the inlet and outlet to open, allowing media to flow through it.
-This minimum upstream pressure at which the valve opens is called the check valve's cracking pressure.
-The specific cracking pressure changes based on the valve design and size, so ensure that the system's pressure can generate the cracking pressure of the chosen check valve(s).
+This minimum upstream pressure is called the check valve's cracking pressure or minimum pressure difference.
+Many check valves have a cracking pressure of 1 bar (14.5 psi) or lower.
+However, some have higher cracking pressures for applications with higher upstream pressure before the valve opens (e.g., hydraulic applications).

 Closing